-I’m going to start a series of entries (since what I plan to explain is quite long for a single post) in which we will try to explain in more detail why the world that we perceive as “real”, it is not as real as it looks.
+I’m going to start a series of articles (since what I plan to explain is quite long for a single post) in which we will try to explain in more detail why the world that we perceive as “real”, it is not as real as it looks.
 I have already written some other posts in this blog about this subject, but I will try to go a little further and try to structure the whole process of the creation of what we call the “real world”.

 Many of us know how to create the reality that we want, we understand the power that we have to attract and project certain events towards us, to avoid others, or how to accept them when we do not seem to have any other choice.
 We know how the “generating” part of the world that we see out there works, you know that it is our pineal gland that acts as a projector of the same with the content of our subtle bodies, programs and mental forms, but perhaps we do not know how the “receiving” part works.
 That is to say, my body, my mind, emit waves and thoughts that are transformed into something that I perceive as real and that is nothing else but that thing that has a similar frequency to what I emit, which has been forming first on the mental plane and then “go down” to the etheric and physical, but how do I know and perceive that what I get is what I have created?
 How is my real world, the one that I see through my eyes, the one I touch with my hands, built?